dpuelz/dpuelz.github.io/README.md

-## Academic website of David Puelz.
-See index.md for research page.
+Academic website of David Puelz